s-20/unnamed/DramaDice.md

 Drama Dice are a shared pool of dice that players can use to accomplish goals or influence scenes.
 They are something of a "meta mechanic"; although they can be thought of as luck or extra effort, what they really are is a tool to give players more control over their character's fates and the story.

-By default, a game starts with a Drama Dice pool equal to 2 per person in the Game Group - players and GM.
+By default, a game starts with a Drama Dice pool equal to the number of players in the group.

 ## Pulling Drama Dice

 At any time, a player can pull Drama Dice into a check.
 These dice are rolled and counted for Successes normally.
 In this way, Drama Dice function as flashes of inspiration, luck, bizarrely specific knowledge, or any arbitrary improvement in circumstance.
-You can pull as many dice as you'd like, but remember: the Drama Dice are a *shared resource pool*, so dice you take won't be available for other players.
+This can used for checks where the character doesn't have any [Characteristics](Characteristic.md) they can pull into the check, allowing them a chance to do something they have no idea how to do by “lucking” into success.

-This can used for checks where the character doesn't have any [Characteristics](Characteristic.md) they can pull into the check, allowing them a chance to do something they have no idea how to do.
+Unlike [Characteristics](Characteristics.md), pulled Drama Dice are removed from the pool.
+For any given check, you can only pull one Drama Die, plus one if you have at least one rank of [Lucky](MetaTraits.md), but other players can pull a similar number of dice *for you* to add to the check.
+In fact, other players can pull dice to add to your check *even if you don’t pull any*.

 ## Burning Drama Dice